Workload LA/PPS No. 04.01.40

 02.01 The College of Liberal Arts houses diverse academic departments and acknowledges that each unit has a range of faculty workload assignments.

-02.02 Each academic department in the College of Liberal Arts is responsible for developing and implementing a workload policy that is informed by and consistent with this policy and all university-level policies and approved by the dean.
+02.02 Each department in the college is responsible for developing and implementing a workload policy that is informed by and consistent with this policy and all university-level policies and approved by the personnel committee, the chair, the dean, and the provost and EVPAA (§03.02.g AA/PPS No. 04.01.40 Faculty Workload).

-02.02 As described in policies listed in Sections 01.01 and 01.02 above, department chairs will determine the faculty member's professional responsibilities for each semester, subject to the approval of the dean
+02.02 As described in policies listed in Sections 01.01 and 01.02 above, chairs will determine the faculty member's professional responsibilities for each semester, subject to the approval of the dean.

 02.04 The dean asks all department chairs to be mindful of budgetary and resource stewardship.
 Dividing the workload credit over a 40-hour workweek equates to 3.33 hours per workload unit assigned.
 When 12 workload units are assigned, it is assumed the productivity consumes a 40-hour workweek.

-03.02 Tenure-Line Faculty: For most tenured and tenure-track faculty, the 12-workload unit standard is typically fulfilled by teaching six to nine workload credits and conducting research, scholarly, and creative activities, or service or administrative duties at a level that warrants the awarding of three to six workload credits (§02.08 AA/PPS No. 04.01.40 Faculty Workload)
+03.02 Tenure-Line Faculty.
+For most tenured and tenure-track faculty, the 12-workload unit standard is typically fulfilled by teaching, scholarly and creative activities, and service to the university or the profession (§02.08 AA/PPS No. 04.01.40 Faculty Workload).

 Position